 How does Issuetrak help with the onboarding process?

 Issuetrak is as flexible as you need it to be and can be used for employee items beyond just the onboarding process.
 For example, our HR team uses Issuetrak extensively!
-Each employee submits a Quick Pick submission template for a weekly report that includes their highs, lows, progress on projects, and discussion items that’s used for a weekly one-on-one meeting.
+Each employee uses a specific Issue Template (formerly called Quick Pick) for a weekly report that includes their highs, lows, progress on projects, and discussion items that’s used for a weekly one-on-one meeting.
 Auto assignments send the issue to the manager for review ahead of the meeting.

 If you’re ready to see how Issuetrak can help you manage your onboarding process so you can reap the benefits of happy and productive new employees, talk to one of our product experts today!